Career Services From A Distance: Make Sure You’re Doing These 5 Things

-In this new era of navigating COVID-19, your campus is going totally online.
-If you work in a career center, your livelihood may consist of helping students face-to-face with career decision-making, resume writing, job search prep, mock interviews, and career fairs.
-Now you have to deliver these services at a distance—and prove to university administrators that you can do so effectively.
-How do you make this happen?
-Here are five things that you can do TODAY.
+In this new era, your campus (if it’s like most campuses) is at least somewhat, and possibly totally, online.
+If you work in a career center, your livelihood used to consist of helping students face-to-face with career decision-making, resume writing, job search prep, mock interviews, and career fairs.
+Now you’re delivering these services at a distance—and need to show university administrators that you are doing so effectively.
+How is this going?
+Here are five things you can do to ensure your office is having maximum impact TODAY.

 - Webinars.
-Most likely your office runs workshops on things like choosing a major, applying for internships, embarking on a job search, and so on.
-These can relatively easily be turned into webinars using one of several available webinar platforms.
+Most likely your office ordinarily runs workshops on things like choosing a major, applying for internships, embarking on a job search, and so on.
+Continue the process of turning these workshops into webinars using one of several available webinar platforms.
 Plan a live webinar series for the rest of the semester, and announce topics and dates.
 Save recorded webinars after they happen and publish them to your site so students who can’t attend live can access them later.

 - Create an online community.
 Online communities are a powerful way to facilitate support for a large number of students throughout each week.
 Choose one of several available platforms, or create a group in Facebook, and deliver content you can curate (e.g., articles, blogposts, TEDx talks, discussion questions).
 Students can consume the content and comment, post their own questions, and encourage and support each other.
 Assign one of your staff members to make running the community part of their daily routine.